maxkingsbury/roguelikeGame/README.md

-# Roguelike Game (GML)
+# Roguelike Game (name to be determined)

-A roguelike game built using GameMaker Language (GML), where players control a mage and battle through randomly spawned waves of enemies in a central tower.
+A roguelike game built using GameMaker Language (GML), where players control a mage and battle through randomly spawned waves of enemies.

 Features include:

-- Player-controlled character: Move and fight with auto-attacks using projectiles.
+- Player-controlled character: Move and fight with auto-attacks using projectiles

-- Dynamic enemy waves: Enemies spawn and increase in difficulty with each wave.
+- Dynamic enemy waves: Enemies spawn and increase in difficulty with each wave

-- Upgrade system: Collect coins dropped by enemies to purchase upgrades and enhance your abilities.
+- Upgrade system: Collect coins dropped by enemies to buy upgrades

-- XP and leveling: Gain XP by defeating enemies and choose from 3 upgrade options when leveling up.
+- XP and leveling: Gain XP by defeating enemies and choose from 3 upgrade options when leveling up

-- Boss battles: Face powerful bosses at certain levels
+- Boss battles: Face powerful bosses at certain waves

-- Shop: Use currency to unlock special upgrades separate from level-ups.
+- Shop: Use currency to unlock special upgrades and weapons; separate from level-ups.

-This project is in active development and will evolve with more content, enemy variety.
+This project is in active development and will evolve with more content and enemy variety.